Skip to main content

 Ultimately, we aren’t here to bully lawmakers into outlawing porn, we’re here to get to the deeper source of the issue and educate people on the very real harms of porn, and then let them decide for themselves.
 Because someone deciding against something freely is much more effective than forcing someone to do something they don’t agree with.

-Not to mention that legislation banning porn has already been attempted, and it was neither successful in getting passed nor effective in theory.
+Legislation against porn has been attempted.
+It failed to pass and wasn’t effective in theory either.
 This article from The Atlantic outlines past failed attempts to outlaw porn and details how censorship or banning porn isn’t even necessary for private companies to actively stamp out the proliferation of exploitative content.

 Let’s stop the demand